tjcrozier/CSCE-3444.001-Group-1/README.md

   - “Why is there a loop in my code?”
   - “Give me an exercise for my file.” (or use `/exercise`)
 - The tutor reads your active file automatically and responds based on its content.
+- Press **Ctrl+Alt+V** or click the mic icon in the chat panel to ask your question using voice input.

 ### **Annotating Code**
 - Press **Ctrl+Alt+A** to generate annotations for your code.